Come join a global and connected network of young changemakers!

 Housing and student activities

-Students will be housed in residence halls on Wheaton’s picturesque campus in Norton Massachusetts (rated among the Top 20 Safest Cities in Massachusetts, according to SafeWise).
-Strategically located between two major metropolitan cities—Boston, Massachusetts and Providence, Rhode Island—Wheaton has been named a Top 15 Most Beautiful College by Best College Values and a Top 50 U.S. Liberal Arts College by Times Higher Education and the Wall Street Journal.
+Under the guidance of Wheaton student advisors, you will live in the brand new Pine Hall (opened in August 2019) on the Wheaton campus in Norton, Massachusetts (rated among the Top 10 Safest Cities in the U.S., according to SafeWise).
+Located between two major metropolitan cities—Boston, Massachusetts and Providence, Rhode Island—Wheaton has been named a Top 15 Most Beautiful College by Best College Values and a Top 50 U.S. Liberal Arts College by Times Higher Education and the Wall Street Journal.

 For more information, contact: